Aly Khan: Second marriage and divorce

 Aly Khan and Rita Hayworth divorced in 1953.
 Hayworth rejected his offer of $1,000,000 if she would raise Yasmin in the Muslim faith from age seven and allow her to go to Europe to visit with him for two or three months each year.

-"Nothing will make me give up Yasmin's chance to live here in America among our precious freedoms and habits," declared Hayworth.
-"While I respect the Muslim faith and all other faiths it is my earnest wish that my daughter be raised as a normal, healthy American girl in the Christian faith.
-There isn't any amount of money in the entire world for which it is worth sacrificing this child's privilege of living as a normal Christian girl here in the United States.
-There just isn't anything else in the world that can compare with her sacred chance to do that.
-And I'm going to give it to Yasmin regardless of what it costs."
+Hayworth said:

 Engagement

-While still married to Rita Hayworth, Khan began a relationship with American film and stage actress Gene Tierney, whom he was engaged to marry in 1952; while Gene mentioned their engagement a few times, it was never formally announced.
+While still married to Hayworth, Khan began a relationship with American film and stage actress Gene Tierney, whom he was engaged to marry in 1952; while Tierney mentioned their engagement a few times, it was never formally announced.
 His father, however, strongly opposed the union with another Hollywood actress.
-After a year-long engagement, Tierney separated from the Prince and moved back to the United States to tend to her mental health.
+After a year-long engagement, Tierney separated from Aly and moved back to the United States to tend to her mental health.
 In the late 1950s Aly was known to start dating the fashion model Simone Micheline Bodin (who called herself Bettina Graziani).
-She was persuaded by Prince Aly Khan to retire from modelling and settle down.
-By the 1960s Bettina and the Prince were engaged and expecting a child, whom she miscarried after being in a car accident.
+She was persuaded by Aly Khan to retire from modelling and settle down.
+By 1960, Bettina and Aly were engaged and expecting a child, whom she miscarried after being in a car accident.

-Inheritance Skips a Generation
+Inheritance skips a generation

 On 12 July 1957, upon the reading of the will of the Aga Khan III, Aly Khan's eldest son, Karim Aga Khan, then a junior at Harvard University, was named Aga Khan IV and 49th Imam of the Ismailis.
-It was the first time that the descent from father to son was circumvented in the community's 1,300-year history.
+It was the second time that the descent from father to son was circumvented in the community's 1,300-year history.
 According to the Aga Khan's will, a statement of which was presented to the press by his secretary:

-"In view of the fundamentally altered conditions in the world in very recent years due to the great changes that have taken place, including the discoveries of atomic science, I am convinced that it is in the best interests of the Shia Muslim Ismaili community that I should be succeeded by a young man who has been brought up and developed during recent years and in the midst of the new age, and who brings a new outlook on life to his office."